DGF7-3 product page

 The Numerical LCD window displays actual ground fault current in percentages or in A. 3 blank boxes to the right of the LCD display window are marked '%', 'A' and 'kA'.
 Use a permanent marker to check the appropriate box as follows:

-'A' - when using the built-in Current Sensors, an external Current Sensors, or a 500:5 ratio interposing Current Transformer.
+2. 'A' - when using the built-in Current Sensor, an external Current Sensor, or a 500:5 ratio interposing Current Transformer.